 Fig: 9: Between the cotyledons of these 3 seedlings the first elongated leaves begin to develop.

 The other 6 didn’t.
 On June 10 I sowed 11, again freshly harvested seeds in a 5.5 cm pot.
 At the end of August, nothing had happened, and I put the pot under the tablet together with other pots with “unfinished business”.
-On September 20, more than 3 months later, I suddenly saw some greens under the tablet and it turned out that there were suddenly 7 seedlings present.
+On September 20, more than 3 months later, I suddenly saw some greens under the table and it turned out that there were suddenly 7 seedlings present.
 On the same day, at the foot of the mother plants on the table, I also discovered some newly emerged seedlings.
 Weather conditions probably play a role here.

-E. clandestina is sometimes confused with E. clava which has stems of a similar form.
+Similar species E. clandestina is sometimes confused with E. clava which has stems of a similar form.
 That species has been known since the year 1700 but was only described around 1781, also by Von Jacquin.
 Fig. 10 shows the colour plate with the description.

 Fig. 10: The colour plate accompanying Von Jacquin’s description of Euphorbia clava.
 Table 85.

-In the non-flowering state, both species can be distinguished because E. clava has slightly thicker trunks and produces branches from the base, whereas E. clandestina rarely branches and if it does then not from the base.
+In the non-flowering state, both species can be distinguished because E. clava has slightly thicker trunks and produces branches from the base, whereas E. clandestina rarely branches, and if it does then not from the base.

-But most obvious is the difference in inflorescence.
+But the most obvious is the difference in inflorescence.
 In E. clandestina, the inflorescences (cyathia) are sessile, that is, without a flower stalk.
 In E. clava, each cyathium always has a peduncle of 7.5 to 17.5 cm long.
-In figure 11 we see a cyathium with a female flower.
+In Figure 11 we see a cyathium with a female flower.
 The flower stalks become woody and remain permanently attached to the plant like a kind of thorns.

 A species that is even more similar to E. clandestina is E. cylindrica.
 In this species, the stems are somewhat thicker (up to 5 cm) and the cyathia are raised on short stalks.

-Jacquin, N. J (1781 -1786): Icones plantarum rariorum Vol. I: 9, t 85.
+Literature: Jacquin, N. J (1781 -1786): Icones plantarum rariorum Vol. I: 9, t 85.

 Jacquin, N. J. (1804): Plantarum rariorum horti caesarei Schoenbrunnensis.
 Vol. IV: 43, t.
 484 .